-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Sustainable

+investment means

+an investment in an

+economic activity

+that contributes to

+an environmental or

+social objective,

+provided that the

+investment does not

+significantly harm

+any environmental or

+social objective and

+that the investee

+companies follow

+good governance

 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be underlying the financial product that take into account the EU criteria for environmentally sustainable economic activities.
-The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
+Sustainable investments with an environmental objective might be nable investment objective? ● No It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It promoted E/S characteristics, but did not make any sustainable investments